RobinsonBarker/dmc-floss-api/README.md

 -Needs a proper landing page.<br>
 -Needs some CSS to make things look more put together on said landing page.<br>
 -Needs some formatting to keep everything uniform and clean.<br>
--Needs an explantion on why you won't find mixed color embroidery threads on the list.
+-Needs an explanation on why you won't find mixed color embroidery threads on the list.

 ## Lessons Learned: